Naraujo13/bidirectional_lstm_attention/README.md

 # bidirectional_lstm_attention

-This implemmentation uses a Bi-Directional LSTM with attention and glove embeddings in an attempt to solve Quora Insincere Questions Kaggle challenge. https://www.kaggle.com/c/quora-insincere-questions-classification/data
+This implemmentation uses a Bi-Directional LSTM with attention and google news embeddings in an attempt to solve Quora Insincere Questions Kaggle challenge. https://www.kaggle.com/c/quora-insincere-questions-classification/data

 ## Problem: